thoughtbot/maintaining-open-source-projects/README.md

 Any person or company that is a maintainer of an open source project, or is considering becoming one, should read this book.

-If have a public repository, and someone you don't know is using it, you will find this book useful.
+If you have a public repository, and someone you don't know is using it, you will find this book useful.

 Managers or company owners who apply or want to apply open source practices in